stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson11/README.md

 ## Coding for Automated Tests

-Aside from using the software as though as user would... testing a main() is a bit awkward.
-Once we have the important stuff in a module then we can write an automated test *ding* advantage of "modularity" right there.
+Aside from using the software as though as user would... testing a main() is a bit awkward. <mark>Having two separate modules, where one is responsible for the conversion (or logic) and one is responsible only for the command-line interface (user experience) makes testing our logic much easier.
+Once we have the important stuff in a module then we can write an automated test *ding* advantage of "modularity" right there.</mark>

 Let us level up: